SilviaMahr/StudyVerse/Database/login.md

 We also have a gmx.at Address now (same pw) just in case.

-There are 4 Users on the DB now:
+There are 4 Users in the Table Users
 - silvia@study.at
 - johanna@study.at
 - sabiha@study.at